HirbodBehnam/MTProtoProxyInstaller/README.md

 It's only enabled for clients which request it.
 Add dd prefix to secret (cafe...babe => ddcafe...babe) to enable this mode on client side.
 ### Quota Managment
 I've written a small program in golang([link](https://github.com/HirbodBehnam/PortForwarder)) to forward traffic with quota managment.
 I've also written a guide [here](https://github.com/HirbodBehnam/MTProtoProxyInstaller/wiki/Quota-Management-For-Server) in order to configure it with MTProto.
+Right now it also supports the limiting the amount of _connections_ per port.
 ### How to install on Windows?
 I've written a small guide to install that on Windows.
 Please read [wiki](https://github.com/HirbodBehnam/MTProtoProxyInstaller/wiki) for more info.
 ### Server